Target Controllability Scores for Actuation-Constrained Network Intervention: Target Controllability Score

 where

-where $p_i$ and $e_i^{(k)}$ denote a nonnegative real value and the $i$th standard basis vector in ${\bb R}^k$, respectively.
+with $p_i \ge 0$ denoting the intervention weight assigned to the $i$th accessible node, and $e_i^{(k)}$ denoting the $i$th standard basis vector in $\mathbb{R}^k$.
 The output matrix $C$ specifies the target nodes: it serves as a selector that projects the full state vector $x(t)$ onto the subspace spanned by the designated targets.
 Consequently, the output $y(t)=Cx(t)$ contains only the components of the state corresponding to the chosen targets, so that controllability is evaluated only with respect to this restricted subset, rather than the entire network.
-This formulation implies that a virtual input is applied to the nodes indicated by $\bigcirc$ in Fig.~\ref{fig:comparison}, and only the states of these $\bigcirc$ nodes are observed.
-In other words, no virtual input is applied to the nodes marked by $\Box$, nor are the states of these $\Box$ nodes observed.
+Note that by a permutation of the state coordinates, we can assume without loss of generality that the designated target nodes correspond to the first $m$ coordinates, which yields the canonical form \eqref{eq:lti_virtual3}.

 When the number of accessible input nodes $m$ is small, the overall controllability of the full state equation $\dot{x}(t)=Ax(t)+B(p)u(t)$ becomes extremely weak, and the system is practically uncontrollable \cite{baggio2023controllability, olshevsky2016eigenvalue, pasqualetti2014controllability, pasqualetti2019re, suweis2019brain,tu2018warnings}.
 Therefore, instead of evaluating full-state controllability, we consider controllability only through the output $y(t)=Cx(t)$, which captures how the designated target nodes can be influenced by the available inputs.
 The formal definition of this output controllability will be introduced in Section~\ref{Sec_output_con}.